-Copy-editing is about clarity, consistency and correctness.
+Copyediting is about clarity, consistency and correctness.
 It ensures that errors are found and eliminated (as far as is humanly possible, which is not 100%, no matter how brilliant your editor is), the text is grammatically correct (where appropriate), spelling is correct, punctuation is used appropriately, basic facts are checked and formatting is consistent.
-Copy-editing usually brings the whole manuscript in line with a style guide of some kind, such as New Hart’s Rules, Chicago Manual of Style, or one provided by the client.
-(Copy-editing is not considered the final stage of the manuscript preparation process; that’s proofreading, which is a check over the whole thing to catch any lingering errors that have slipped through the net or been inadvertently introduced at earlier stages in the process.)
+Copyediting usually brings the whole manuscript in line with a style guide of some kind, such as New Hart’s Rules, Chicago Manual of Style, or one provided by the client.
+(Copyediting is not considered the final stage of the manuscript preparation process; that’s proofreading, which is a final check to catch any lingering errors that have slipped through the net or been inadvertently introduced at earlier stages in the process.)

-If your manuscript has not been through any kind of macro/story-level editing involving other people (so a professional editor or multiple beta readers.
-This bit is important – we cannot effectively edit our own work without input from others who aren’t so close to it), substantive and line-editing is likely to be the thing you need.
-I edit the manuscript directly in Microsoft Word using Track Changes, with substantial comments pointing out where I think something could be re-written/moved/altered.
-I also provide a timeline and character profiles, which will help your copy-editor (as the manuscript will still need copy-editing after this process) check for consistency.
+If your manuscript has not been through any kind of macro/story-level editing involving other people (so a professional editor, or multiple readers who preferably aren’t related to you.
+This bit is important – we cannot effectively edit our own work without input from others who aren’t so close to it, or to you), developmental editing is likely to be thing you need.

-If your manuscript has been through some macro editing and you are sure you have a solid story (and other people agree!), then a line and copy-edit will iron out any issues with style and flow, and make sure it’s clear and correct.
-Again, this is done in Microsoft Word in Track Changes, with comments used for queries and explanations of changes.
-Along with the marked-up manuscript, you will receive a timeline, character profiles, and a style sheet outlining the editorial decisions I have made.
+If your manuscript has been through some macro editing and you are sure you have a solid story (and other people agree!), then a line and copyedit will iron out any issues with style and flow, and make sure it’s clear and correct.
+This is done in Microsoft Word in Track Changes, with comments used for queries and explanations of changes.
+Along with the marked-up manuscript, you will receive a style sheet outlining the editorial decisions I have made.

-Every piece of writing is different.
-Therefore every edit is different, so I can’t tell you right now exactly how much it will cost to have your work edited.
-I determine the exact rate from a free, no-obligation sample edit, which not only allows me to figure out the level of work involved for me, but it shows you how I work so you can decide if I’m the right editor for you.
-Prices are around £9–£15 ($12–$20) per 1,000 words for line and copy-editing, and £12–£20 ($16–$26) for substantive and line editing.
+Line and copyediting rates are determined from a short free, no-obligation sample edit, which not only allows me to figure out the level of work involved for me, but it shows you how I work so you can decide if I’m the right editor for you.
+Prices are around £15–£20 ($18–$24) per 1,000 words.

 Sound good?
 Contact me and let’s discuss it further.